Category: Eclipse

 Confession: I took the “solar filter” off of my lens before it was officially safe.
 With the cloud cover that we had…I kind of figured it’d be ok.
 I still didn’t look directly into the sun while snapping the pic.
 I was struggling to keep my lens in focus.
 Remember, I didn’t have the right lens or the right filter for the eclipse.

-Totality was over and most people started to leave.
+Totality was over and most people started to immediately leave.
 We didn’t mind the mass exodus.
 We stuck around trying to get a few more shots of the rest of the eclipse, but the clouds were being difficult.

 Eclipse 2017 was pretty much done here.
 You can make out a very thin smidge of the moon in the lower left edge of sun in the photo above.

 We packed up our stuff and headed over to the Education Center on the other side of the NP to catch a special lecture from a NASA scientist.
 And to find a bathroom that didn’t have 200 people waiting in line for it.
 I’d guess 3/4 of the people at the park had left or were trying to leave by this point, but there were still a few thousand milling around.
+The lecture was very cool.
+It was about our planet…not just about the eclipse.
+The huge globe was interactive and was in constant motion.
+Our little science nerds loved it!
+They were in since nerd heaven.
+Ha!

 After the Education Center we were done!
 We started the trek to the car only to run into these guys.
 It was close to 4pm by this time and the eclipse had been over for about two hours.
-All of the people you see in the photo above were standing in lines to catch the shuttle bus back to where they’d parked.
+All of the people you see in the photo above were standing in lines to catch the shuttle buses back to wherever they’d parked.
 That 3/4 mile hike back to our car suddenly didn’t look so bad.

 We stopped at Hickory Road BBQ & Catering Co for a celebratory meal of smoked meat.
 We enjoyed everything we got!
 So good!
 If you’re ever in Lincoln, NE it’s definitely worth a stop!